Creamy, full of flavor and made with only real food ingredients, this Dairy-Free Spaghetti Squash Chicken Alfredo is calling your name.

-- Line two rimmed baking sheet with parchment paper.
+- Line two rimmed baking sheets with parchment paper.
 On one sheet, place halved squash cut side down.
-Place chicken thighs on the other sheet and sprinkle with salt and pepper.
+Place chicken thighs (or breast) on the other sheet and sprinkle with salt and pepper.

 - Place baking sheets in preheated oven.
 Remove chicken after 25-30 minutes or when cooked through and no longer pink inside.
 Remove chicken and cover with foil or a plate.

-- Drain cashews and place in the canister of the Vitamix.
+- Drain cashews and place in the blender.

 - Add nutritional yeast, 1 garlic clove, lemon juice, ½ tsp. salt and almond milk.

 - Blend on high for 2 minutes.
-Taste and adjust salt as needed, adding additional clove of garlic and blending again if you’d like a more garlicky sauce.
-Sauce should be warm from blending.
-If not, replace the lid and blend another minute until warm (this is where the built-in blend timer comes in handy!)
+Taste and adjust salt as needed, adding the additional clove of garlic and blending again if you’d like a more garlicky sauce.

-- Add diced chicken and toss with alfredo sauce.
-At this point, if your squash has cooled and if you used a skillet you can either place the skillet on the stove top over medium heat for 5-6 minutes or until heated through or pop the entire skillet back into the still-warm oven for a few minutes to warm while you prepare a vegetable or salad side dish.
+- Add diced or sliced chicken and toss with Alfredo sauce.
+Place the skillet on the stove top over medium heat for 5-6 minutes or until heated through or pop the entire skillet back into the still-warm oven for a few minutes to warm while you prepare a vegetable or salad side dish.

 - Stir chopped basil into spaghetti squash mixture just before serving.
 Top with additional basil, as desired.